-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter. - The financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter. - 2.
+The financial statements referred to above are fairly presented in conformity with accounting principles generally accepted in the United States of America.
 We have engaged you to advise us in fulfilling that responsibility.
-The financial statements include all properly classified funds of the primary government required by accounting principles generally accepted in the United States of America to be included in the financial reporting entity. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+The financial statements include all properly classified funds of the primary government required by accounting principles generally accepted in the United States of America to be included in the financial reporting entity

-- We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
+- 3. We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
 Significant assumptions we used in making accounting estimates, if any, are reasonable. - 6.
 Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 7.
 All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
 No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 8.
 All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 9.
 We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
 In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments.
-The uncorrected financial statement misstatements are as follows: - a.
-In the reports provided to System by IMRF, the value of net position utilized by the actuary in determining the net pension liability for the System was different than the amount reported on by the pension plan auditors as of December 31, 2014 and December 31, 2015.
-These issues resulted in the following known errors: - Net position is overstated by \$72,058 as of December 1, 2015. - Net position is overstated by \$106,127 as of November 30, 2016. - Net pension liability is understated by \$106,127 as of November 30, 2016. - Expenses are understated by \$34,069 in the fiscal year 2016 financial statements. - The resulting differences to other aspects of the actuarial reports are unable to be determined. - b.
-There were unlocated bank to book variances on the System's bank reconciliation for the years ended November 30, 2015 and 2016.
-The current year issue, and the reversal of the prior year issue resulted in the following known errors: - Net position is overstated by \$91, 778 as of December 1, 2015. - Assets are overstated by \$41,769 as of November 30, 2016. - Expenses are overstated by \$50,009 in the fiscal year 2016 financial statements. - Net position is overstated by \$41,769 as of November 30, 2016. - c.
-There was a difference between the System's subsidiary accounts payable ledger and the general ledger for the year ended November 30, 2015.
-The reversal of this issue resulted in the following known error: - Net position is understated by \$72,278 as of December 1, 2015. - Expenses are understated by \$72,278 in the fiscal year 2016 financial statement.
+The uncorrected financial statement misstatement was as follows:

+There were unlocated bank to book variances on the System's bank reconciliation for the years ended November 30, 2016, and 2017.
+The current year issue, and the reversal of the prior year issue resulted in the following known errors:

-- There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
+- Net position is overstated by \$106,127 as of December 1, 2016. - Liabilities are overstated by \$79,069 as of November 30, 2017. - Expenses are overstated by \$185,196 in the fiscal year 2017 financial statements. - Net position is understated by \$79,069 as of November 30, 2017. - 10.
+There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
 There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 11.
 Guarantees, whether written or oral, under which the Water and Sewage System of DuPage County is contingently liable, if any, have been properly recorded or disclosed.